EBI-Metagenomics/EMG-docs/docs/dataflow.rst

   **Raw metagenomic or metatranscriptomic reads:**
     Same taxonomy guidelines as assemblies apply AND/OR the library source should be either 'METAGENOMIC' or 'METATRANSCRIPTOMIC'.
 Please see the `library source <https://ena-docs.readthedocs.io/en/latest/submit/reads/webin-cli.html#permitted-values-for-library-source>`_ guidelines for further details.

+  After validation by ENA, if the above criteria are met we will be able to access the submitted data.

+  To request private analysis with MGnify, navigate to the `home page <https://www.ebi.ac.uk/metagenomics/>`_, click 'Submit and/or Request' and complete the form.
+You will need to login to request analysis of private data.
+To request analysis of a public dataset in ENA click 'Request' and complete the form.
+  Once we have received the requests, they will be queued for analysis (more details about our :ref:`Analysis pipeline <analysis>`).

+  The length of time required for analysis varies according to the number of projects in the queue and the nature and number of runs in the submission.
+However, we aim to have most analyses completed in less than a week once validated by ENA.

 **(5) Upon completion of analysis, data will be uploaded on the website**